jaydenlo08/dictionary/README.md

 ```
 http://localhost/dictionary/?lang=English
 ```
+6. It might take a while to load download the dictionaries, so please be patient.

 ## Credits
 Many thanks for those who made the following libraries.
 This project wouldn't be possible without their hard work.